USA

 G Major Scale

-Blerina taught Nathan about 1 month ago
+Blerina taught Nathan 4 months ago

 Blerina worked with Cherryl (Sophie) on violin, focusing on C major scales and arpeggios in third position, as well as specific lines from her book.
 Blerina corrected finger placement, bow control, and intonation.
 Cherryl was assigned to practice the scales (both slurred and unslurred) and specific lines from the assigned pieces for Wednesday's lesson, focusing on repetition and finger placement.